 Why Should You File a Claim Right Away

-Up to 70% of disability claims are denied so to help ensure your claim won’t be denied you should file your claim it as soon as possible.
+Up to 70% of disability claims are denied so to help ensure your claim won’t be denied you should file your claim as soon as possible.
 Once your application is in the claims process can take a long time until you receive a decision.
 Often this can take up to 6 months.

 If the claim is denied and it goes through the appeals process it may be a very long time until you receive a decision.
 By this time you are likely to be experiencing severe financial distress so to help avoid this happening you should file your claim as soon as you believe you are eligible.